helium/HIP/0022-anchor-gateways.md

 [physical-root-of-trust-value-and-incentives]: #physical-root-of-trust-value-and-incentives

 By this end of January, 2021, the Helium Network consists of over 17,000 hotspots.
-These hotspots are all capable of being manipulated in the manner detailed above.
+These hotspots are all capable of being manipulated in the manner discussed above.

 We propose to create a special category of packet forwarders which cannot lie about what they physically perceive.
 As such, they provide the network with a **Physical Root of Trust**.
-They can still be "gamed" in various ways which will be detailed here, but these attack vectors all end up existing at the physical RF level instead of simply intercepting UDP packets.
+They can still be "gamed" in various ways which will be detailed here, but these attack vectors all end up existing at the physical RF level instead of simply intercepting or fabricating UDP packets.

 Gateways equipped with these protected packet forwarders will be special citizens on the Helium Network, called **Anchor Gateways**.
 Their name is such because they anchor the network's understanding of the physical RF world.
-We do not expect the network to ever consist 100% of such packet forwarders, but we believe having a proportion of the network with trustworthy packet forwarders provides value.
+We do not expect the network to ever consist 100% of such packet forwarders, but we believe having a proportion of the network with trustworthy packet forwarders is valuable to the network.

-While they're role may grow and change as we gain confidence in their trustworthiness and as the network evolves, we propose their novel hardware design and trustworthyness should entitle them to a 3x multiple [to normal beaconing reward units](./0015-beaconing-rewards.md).
+While they're role may grow and change as we gain confidence in their trustworthiness and as the network evolves, we propose their novel hardware design and inherent trustworthiness should entitle them to a 3x multiple [to normal beaconing reward units](./0015-beaconing-rewards.md).

 We believe this approach to be complementary to many other approaches to improving POC.
 What is unique about it is its